-Something I find quite helpful is to mentally distance myself from whatever the situation might be and take a contemplative approach from that new position.
-It’s kind of like climbing a tree so I get a view of the forest, and leave the intensity of the emotions down by the forest floor.
-Unlike worry where I’m trapped on the forest floor and chasing my figurative tail around a tree, from the treetop I’m able to gain actual insight into a situation and identify ways to manage it.
+I find it helpful to mentally distance myself from the situation and take a contemplative approach.
+It’s kind of like climbing a tree so I get a view of the forest and leaving the emotional intensity down by the forest floor.
+Unlike worry, where I’m trapped on the forest floor and chasing my figurative tail around a tree, from the treetop I’m able to gain actual insight into a situation and identify ways to manage it.

-As much as I would love to be a rockstar tree climber, I’m only able to make it to the top of the tree sometimes.
+As much as I’d love to be a rockstar tree climber, I can’t always make it to the treetop.
 The environments that are most conducive to this are restorative yoga class and sitting outside on sunny days watching tree leaves dance in the breeze.

 It feels very different to have this kind of detached, contemplative perspective as opposed to repetitive negative thought patterns.
-It feels like I am making progress as opposed to feeling like I might eventually make progress if only I keep mentally chewing at the issue long enough.
+It feels like I’m making progress rather than feeling like I might make progress if I keep mentally chewing at the issue long enough.

 So, should you engage in repetitive negative thought patterns in order to make some sort of progress?
 I say no. If you’re going to “should” yourself into doing something, you’re probably better off getting your tree-climbing gear ready.